 Unless required by state or country specific laws, unused vacation days are not carried over to the next year nor are they paid out upon departure from Panthera.
-The estimated vacation liability, where required by law, is accrued as earned and aggregated approximately \$27,000 as of December 31, 2019, and is included in the consolidated statement of financial position caption accounts payable and accrued expenses.
+The estimated vacation liability, where required by law, is accrued as earned and aggregated approximately \$30,000 and \$27,000 as of December 31, 2020 and 2019, respectively, and is included in the consolidated statements of financial position caption accounts payable and accrued expenses.